What's Leverage in Indices Trading?

 The definition of stock indices leverage is having the means to control a large amount of money using very little of your own money and borrowing the rest - this is what makes the stock indices trading market to attract many investors.

-What does a stock indices leverage of 1 100 mean?
+What does a Indices leverage of 1 100 mean?

-When Indices Trading using indices trading leverage it means that as a indices trader you can open trade positions that are larger than if you were using only the amount of money in your indices trading account without leverage.
+When Indices Trading using trading leverage it means that as a trader you can open trade positions which are larger than if you were using only the amount of money in your indices account without leverage.

-With stock indices leverage you can use your money that is in your stock indices trading account to borrow from your indices broker through what is known as indices leverage.
-For example if you have a indices trading account with $100 dollars - you can use your $100 and borrow using the stock indices leverage of 1:100, which means that you will borrow $100 from your indices broker for every $1 in your stock indices trading account and after stock indices leverage you will have $100*(1:100 Leverage) = $10,000.
+With stock indices leverage you can use your money that's in your stock indices trading account to borrow from your indices broker through what's referred to as indices leverage.
+For examples if you have a indices trading account with $100 dollars - you can use your $100 & borrow using stock indices leverage of 1:100, which means that you will borrow $100 from your indices broker for every $1 in your stock indices account & after stock indices leverage you will have $100*(1:100 Leverage) = $10,000.

-Indices Trading stock indices leverage is written in the form of a ratio:
+Indices Trading stock indices leverage is written in form of a ratio:

 This ratio just explains the amount of indices trading leverage whether it is written 100:1 or 1:100.